ariannalangwang/Human-Resource-Java-OOP-Project/README.md

 4. After clicking "Run", you should see the outputs in the output window and all the graphs should be produced in different internet browser tabs.

-### PROJECT OVERVIEW:
-This is a Java project with a human resource dataset found on Kaggle.
-The dataset can be found here: https://www.kaggle.com/rhuebner/human-resources-data-set.

-This project contains 4 classes:

-- The Data class imports the raw dataset and contains different methods for cleaning, wrangling and exploring the data.

-- The Graphs class does all the data visualizations.
-I plotted pie charts, histograms and box plots in this class.

-- The PredictPayRate class uses linear regression to predict employees' pay rates.

-- Lastly, the ProjectRunner class runs the whole project.

- Both the Graphs class and the PredictPayRate class use the data frame from the Data class.

- Furthermore, I have done JUnit testing for both the Data class and the PredictPayRate class.

 ### APPENDIX: